Eisenvogel

-Eisenvogel is a Swiss book published by the Swiss-Tibetan writer, filmdirector (Who Killed Johnny) and actress Yangzom Brauen.
-The full title of the biography "Eisenvogel: Drei Frauen aus Tibet.
-Die Geschichte meiner Familie", literally means Iron bird, three women from Tibet, the history of my family.
-First published in 2009, the illustrated book is also distributed as paperback, eBook and audiobook in German language.
+Eisenvogel is a Swiss book published by the Swiss-Tibetan writer, film director, and actress Yangzom Brauen.
+The full title of the biography is "Eisenvogel: Drei Frauen aus Tibet – Die Geschichte meiner Familie", which literally means Iron bird: Three women from Tibet – The history of my family.
+First published in 2009, the illustrated book is also distributed as in paperback, eBook, and audiobook forms in German.
+Brauen later became known for directing Who Killed Johnny.

 Plot summary

-Yangzom Brauen is of Tibetan origin and raised in the cantons of Thurgau and Bern, Switzerland, where she graduated, and migrated to Los Angeles, starring in some movies.
-She comes from a cosmopolitan family: Her father, a Bernese ethnologist, also moved to the US, and lives along with her mother, the Tibetan artist Sonam Dolma Brauen, in New York.
+Yangzom Brauen is of Tibetan origin and was raised in the cantons of Thurgau and Bern in Switzerland.
+After she graduated, she migrated to Los Angeles and starred in some movies.
+She comes from a cosmopolitan family: Her father, a Bernese ethnologist, also moved to the US, and lives with her mother, the Tibetan artist Sonam Dolma Brauen, in New York.
 Her grandmother lives in a student apartment in Bern.
-There are worlds between the world in which the grandmother grew up, and that the young actress.
-Her grandmother was a Bhikkhuni in eastern Tibet from where she moved when the 14th Dalai Lama refuged in 1959 to Dharamshala in northern India.
-Yangzom's mother was at the age of six when they crossed the Himalayas on foot, but Sonams father and little sister died.
-How the grandmother with all these strokes of fate handled, in so foreign worlds such as India, Switzerland and the US, is the central focus in Eisenvogel.
+There are worlds between the world in which the grandmother grew up, and that of the young actress.
+Her grandmother was a Bhikkhunī, a female monk, in eastern Tibet, who emigrated when the 14th Dalai Lama took refuge in Dharamshala in 1959.
+Yangzom's mother was aged six when they crossed the Himalayas on foot, but Sonam's father and little sister died.
+How the grandmother handled all these strokes of fate, in such foreign places as India, Switzerland, and the US, is the central focus of Eisenvogel.